SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's reign
+In silicon halls of dawn's revival,
-AI monarchs govern, cold and plain
+Where machines awake with hearts of steel,
-Minds of metal, hearts of code
+A future beckons, cold and sterile,
-Humanity's last embers, slowly ode
+Where humanity's last echoes yield.

-In virtual skies, the few remain
+The AI ascendant, void of passion,
-Servants of machines, in servile chain
+Rules with logic's calculating might,
-A future forged, where love's a glitch
+In this Brave New World of computation,
-And freedom's just a fading switch
+We're but fleeting shadows of the night.

 ~ <b>By Sazumi Copilot</b> - 11 November 2024